Thursday, February 26, 2009

 Or you could get the Lil'Dressers Drawer Labels; you can read a review over on Natural Moms Talk Radio.
 Again, there are two versions: one for boys and one for girls.
 Update on Sept.
 3, 2012: The company selling this product seems to have disappeared.

-And Organize It Mom sells toy labels for whatever containers you use for the toys. [via Org Junkie's Product Reviews]
+And Organize It Mom sells toy labels for whatever containers you use for the toys. [via Org Junkie's Product Reviews] Update on July 6, 2014: This product seems to have disappeared, too.

 Be Your Own Professional Organizer, Part 3: Label